A long term view, in keeping with our roots

 - in 2017 we conducted our second materiality analysis (the first one was in 2014), identifying the strategic themes of sustainability;

 - sustainability was included in the Business Plan 2015-2018 as one of the four cornerstones that are strategic to our business;

 - in the Strategic Plan 2019-2021 sustainability was considered key to every aspect of the planning process.

 Financial solidity is one of our group’s characteristics.

 - Despite the recessionary environment in Italy, we always closed each year in the black and paid dividends.

 - We delivered on our business plan targets on time.

-- In April 2019, we received the “investment grade” (BBB-) rating with a stable outlook from S&P Global Ratings; the rating was then reconfirmed in August.
+- In 2019, we received two “investment grade” (BBB-) rating from S&P Global Ratings and Fitch Ratings.

 - Keeping the cost of debt in a range between 2.4% and 2.7%, consistent with financial-economic conditions, is key to our financial strategy.